Natural resources and environmental related job listings. Includes internships, graduate fellowships, faculty positions and scholarships.

 PAID Marine Science Education Internship: Florida

 $100/week plus housing, also meals while groups are present

 Last Date to Apply

 The Pigeon Key Foundation (PKF) operates from the historic five acre island of Pigeon Key in the Florida Keys, two miles west of Marathon.
-PKF offers marine science education intern positions early-March through mid-August.
+PKF offers six month internships which begin in mid-February and continue through mid-August.
+We are only accepting applications from candidates who can commit to the full term.
 Education interns will be responsible for learning and teaching marine science programs focused towards hands-on education within the environment.
 Other duties include leading off-island excursions to local reef sites, kayaking, etc. Depending on the visiting group’s program requests, interns are also responsible for any island tasks necessary to ensure a positive and rewarding experience for our students and guests.

 Marine Science Education Intern Responsibilities include:

 **This list is not exhaustive but will give interested applicants a better idea of what jobs will be required of them**